lipeaaraujo/UnB/README.md

 ## How to Use

-You can explore and use the contents of this repository by **cloning** it, you can use the materials and projects for your own learning.
+You can explore and use the contents of this repository by **cloning** it, you can use the materials and projects freely for your own learning.

 ## ✉️ Contact